-- The focus will be reports of people who died while taking only kratom.
+- The focus will be reports of people who died while taking the only kratom.

 - I will try to not include reports where people mixed kratom with other drugs.

-- I will not name the people who died, out of respect of their families.
+- I will not name the people who died, out of respect for their families.

 See my original review where I detailed the deaths of those who were taking kratom as well as other medications.

-In November 2017 the Denvorite newspaper reported the case of a 25 year old student at Metro State University.
+In November 2017 the Denverite newspaper reported the case of a 25-year-old student at Metro State University.
 He was also found with fluid in his lungs.
 His cause of death was listed as “mitragynine intoxication.”

-In December 2017 a 28 year old man in St Lucie Florida passed way.
+In December 2017 a 28-year-old man in St Lucie Florida passed away.
 This man also had fluid in his lungs.
 No illegal drugs were found in his system.